MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ### Step 7: Download Hardhat {#step-7-download-hardhat}

-Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
+Hardhat is a development environment to compile, deploy, test, and debug your Nephele software.
 It helps developers when building smart contracts and dapps locally before deploying to the live chain.

 Inside our `hello-world` project run: